edhertie/lilygo-t547plus/README.md

 Thanks nickolay for your previous work.

-2025.08.26 - adding epd_display.h and epd_internals.h from [EPDIY](https://github.com/vroland/epdiy) to the repo to use it with external_components: in ESPHome
+2025.08.26 - added epd_driver and further included files from [LilyGO Repository](https://github.com/Xinyuan-LilyGO/LilyGo-EPD47/tree/esp32s3/src) alongside epd_display.h and epd_internals.h from [EPDIY](https://github.com/vroland/epdiy) to the repo to use it with external_components: in ESPHome.
+I later learned I could've used a local version, but didn't try...

 This repository contains a Display component for [ESPHome](https://esphome.io/) to support the ESP32-S3 [LILYGO T5 4.7" Plus E-paper display](https://www.lilygo.cc/products/t5-4-7-inch-e-paper-v2-3).